Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

  \Omega_\text{lpf}[k] =  \Omega_\text{raw}[k](1 - e^{\omega_b T_s}) + \Omega_\text{lpf}[k-1]e^{\omega_b T_s}
 $$

+10 Hz is a good bandwidth for the low-pass filter to start with, but users may need to alter this based on the unique aspects of their system.
+However, this approach will always produce a lagging speed estimate.

 ### Observer Approach

 To obtain a no-lag estimate of the rotor speed, users may create an observer [[1]](#1), which implements a mechanical model of the rotor as shown below.